cratelyn/j/README.md

 that LISP was an important influence on the K language. along the same lines, this style puts a heavy emphasis on metaprogramming facilities. code is also syntax, and syntax is code.

-**brevity aids the construction of a domain-specific language (DSL) in which a piece of software can then be written.** this style of hyper-succint code is ultimately a dialect to be embedded _within_ a "host" language.
+**brevity mandates the construction of a domain-specific language (DSL) in which a piece of software can then be written.** this style of hyper-succint code is ultimately a dialect to be embedded _within_ a "host" language.

 ### 🦀 brevity is not a mutually exclusive property